Diphyllobothrium: Disease

 Diphyllobothriasis is considered a parasitic, zoonotic infection.
 Humans have been parasitized by these tapeworms for thousands of years.
 D. latum causes a wide spectrum of disease and severity.
 The tapeworm induces changes in the concentration of several immunomodulators in the host.
 It can also cause structural changes in the GI tract as it modulates neuroendocrine responses and enhances secretion and gut motility.
 Damage may also come from the body's immune response against the worm and its millions of eggs (around 1 million/day) mediated by mast cells, eosinophilic cell degranulations resulting to inflammatory cytokines.
 Diphyllobothriosis is considered as the most important fish-borne zoonosis with up to 20 million individuals infected.

 D. latum causes vitamin B_{12} deficiency in humans leading to megaloblastic or pernicious anemia.
-The worm absorbs around 80% of dietary B_{12} and prolonged infection can also cause abdominal pain, mechanical obstruction, and symptoms of iron deficiency anemia.
-Patients with prolonged infection of D. latum should be offered B_{12} supplementation along with anti-parasitics such as niclosamide or praziquantel.
+The worm absorbs around 80% of dietary B_{12} and prolonged infection can also cause abdominal pain, mechanical obstruction, and symptoms of iron-deficiency anemia.
+Patients with prolonged infection of D. latum should be offered B_{12} supplementation along with antiparasitics such as niclosamide or praziquantel.

 Diphyllobothriosis is mainly transmitted through the consumption of raw or undercooked fish, a common element in many traditional dishes worldwide.
 In Europe, it’s linked to foods like raw or marinated fish in Scandinavian and Baltic cuisines, Italian carpaccio, French preparations using lake fish, and Jewish gefilte fish.
 In Latin America, ceviche—fish marinated in lemon juice and salt—is a known risk.
 Japanese cuisine, especially sushi and sashimi made with fish like ayu and cherry trout, also contributes to exposure.
 The global rise in popularity of such dishes has led to an increase in fish-borne parasitic infections.
 Occupational exposure is another factor, particularly for fishermen who eat fresh roe or liver and cooks who taste raw fish during preparation.
 While salmon is the most common source, other fish such as whitefish, trout, and pike are also capable of transmitting the parasite.